 If you’re looking for a unique, precious piece of jewelry you can wear any time you’d like, you might want to go with vintage jewelry.
 If, on the other hand, you’d like an investment that closer to art than it is to wearable jewelry, antiques are your best bet.

 Another way to reap all the rewards of the uniqueness of vintage and antique style is to look for vintage or antique-inspired pieces!
-You can check out some of our traditional and vintage-inspired jewelry here.
+You can check out some of our traditional and vintage-inspired jewelry at our Coral Gables Jewelry store.
 If you have a vintage piece you’d like repaired, contact us and you’ll be the talk of the town in no time!